OpenUnison/openunison-k8s-activedirectory/README.md

 artifact-deployment-jzmnr   0/1       Completed   0         15s
 ```

 Once you see `Completed`, you can exit the script (`Ctl+C`).
-This script creates all of the appropriate objects in Kubernetes, signs certificates and deploys both OpenUnison and the Dashboard.
+This script will import the OpenUnison operator, create the appropriate Custom Resource Definitions and finally deploy a custom resource based on your configuration.
+Once the custom resource is deployed the OpenUnison operator will deploy Orchestra for you.

 ## Complete SSO Integration with Kubernetes

 Run `kubectl describe configmap api-server-config -n openunison` to get the SSO integration artifacts.
-The output will give you both the certificate that needs to be trusted and the API server flags that need to be configured on your API servers.
+The output will give you both the API server flags that need to be configured on your API servers.
+The certificate that needs to be trusted is in the `ou-tls-certificate` secret in the `openunison` namespace.

 ## First Login to Orchestra